EpicEric/pony-mqtt/docs/classes/type-mqttversion.md

 * `primitive MQTTv311`: \(default\) Fourth version of the protocol.

-Upon receiving an "invalid version" error from the server with the `retry_connection` flag set, the connection will automatically try reconnection with an older version.
+Upon receiving an "invalid version" CONNACK error from the server with the `retry_connection` flag set, the connection will automatically try reconnection with an older version.
+If already at the oldest version (currently `MQTTv31`), it will stop reconnection.